 - Reviewing and approving of audits of the School

-- Evaluation of the Director on an annual basis
+- Evaluation of the Head of School on an annual basis

 - Oversight of the educational program of the School

 - Entering into contractual or other legal obligations on behalf of the School

 - Approving Contracts on Behalf of the School: The Board may authorize the Head of School (and/or the Operation and FInance Manager or any other agent) to enter into an approved legal contract or execute and deliver any instrument in the name of and on behalf of the School.
 Financial and legal limitations of any such authorizations shall be well defined and reviewed by the Board or its committees on a regular basis.

 - The Board shall have eight voting members elected by the Parents.
 If fewer than eight Parents are elected, there shall be no fewer than four voting members elected to the Board.

 - Parents may nominate and elect a non-Parent as a member.
 However, at all times Parents shall represent a majority of the voting Board Members.